-To be admitted as a concurrently-enrolled student a student must be able to satisfy all 15 curricular requirements and requirements for graduation no later than the spring semester of the high school senior year and meet the performance requirements below.
-In alignment with guidance from the Oklahoma State Regents for Higher Education in response to the ongoing CO-VID-19 crisis, OSU-OKC has implemented interim guidelines for concurrent admission and placement for a limited time.
-See https://osuokc.edu/ concurrent for details of these guidelines.
+To be admitted as a concurrentlyenrolled student a student must be able to satisfy all 15 curricular requirements and requirements for graduation no later than the spring semester of the high school senior year and meet the perfor -mance requirements below.
+See https://osuokc.edu/concurrent for details of these guidelines.